Root Cause Analysis of Measurement and Mechanistic Anomalies: Experiments

 Next, we evaluate whether \ourmethod can accurately classify the types of detected root causes.
 As a baseline, we consider \MARGINAL, which identifies outlier types using marginal outlierness.
 A root cause is classified as a measurement outlier if none of its child values exceed a predefined outlierness threshold.
 A key limitation of this baseline is the difficulty of threshold selection.
 Since we want to eliminate errors in causal discovery for the comparison, we only consider \ourmethodstar and \MARGINALSTAR for this experiment.
-We provide the results with learned graphs is provided in Appx.~\ref{apx:classification}.
+We provide the results with learned graphs in Appx.~\ref{apx:classification}.
 To ensure a fair comparison, we provide \MARGINALSTAR with the root causes identified by \ourmethodstar and tune its significance threshold on synthetic data.
 Detailed implementation and hyperparameter selection are described in Appx.~\ref{apx:implementation}.

 Fig.~\ref{fig:classification} shows that \ourmethodstar outperforms \MARGINALSTAR.
 Despite the poor localization performance on the Sachs dataset, those root causes that are correctly identified are classified with high accuracy.
 Especially under weak outliers \ourmethod beats \MARGINAL by a large margin.
 Another major advantage of \ourmethod is that it performs robustly across different settings without requiring a threshold, as we further illustrate in the "influence of degree" experiment in Appx.~\ref{apx:classification}.